rbright/asana/README.md

 # Create a new task in a given workspace and assign it to the current user
 workspace.create_task(:name => 'Get milk from the grocery store')

+# Create a new project in a given workspace, current user as a watcher
+workspace.create_project(:name => 'Upgrade Asana gem')
 ```

 ### [Projects][]